Marine Oussedik

-A sculptor too, she showed her first bronze casts in 1996.
-Over time, her work expanded as she explored different medium, creating designs for collections of Gien earthenware called " Horses of the Wind " and " Horses of the Sun " or as a regular contributor for Belin publishing.
-She mainly works using ink, no models, which enables her to express her unique style and artistic freedom.
-Her works have been exhibited all over the world, especially in Switzerland, England (London), the United States, the United Arab Emirates and China.
+As a sculptor she showed her first bronze casts in 1996.
+Over time, her work expanded into different mediums, creating designs for collections of Gien earthenware called "Horses of the Wind" and "Horses of the Sun" or as a regular contributor for Belin publishing.
+She mainly works using ink, no models.
+Her works have been exhibited internationally, such as in Switzerland, England, the United States, the United Arab Emirates and China.
 In 2010 a major retrospective exhibition of her works was held at Saint Jean castle in Nogent-le-Rotrou, now a museum.
 Art reviewers have often praised the elegance of her stroke, the delicacy, the accuracy of anatomy, the movement and dream like quality expressed in her works.

 Biography

-Marine Oussedik has dedicated her life to horses whether through art or in her daily horse-riding.
+Oussedik has dedicated her life to horses whether through art or in her daily horse-riding.

 Early life and education

-Marine Oussedik was born on May 20, 1967, in Neuilly-sur-Seine.
+Oussedik was born on May 20, 1967, in Neuilly-sur-Seine.
 Her mother was from Picardy and her father was a Kabyle.
-She discovered horses when she was five years old, riding poneys in Paris, at the Luxembourg garden where she fiercely refused to dismount.
+She was first introduced to horses when she was five years old, riding ponies in Paris, at the Luxembourg garden.
 From then on she began drawing horses and would never stop depicting them.
 When a child she used to run to the balcony of the family flat in Paris whenever she heard the clattering of hooves as the Republican Guard were riding by.
 However she really started equestrianism when she was ten, following her elder sister who took her to Neuilly's riding-school.
 Apart from her sister, nobody in her family was especially interested in horses nor rode them.